Abzom33/Docker-learning/README.md

 Environment variable - This is a dynamic key pair value that is used configure applications without being hardcoded

-To do this in Docker-compose.yml file is
+To do this in Docker-compose.yml file :

 ```
 environment: